Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

-Need to get the current QxH pin functions and verify that they are correct.
-The CAN bus at least needs to be tied in.
-Also, it has 3.3V run to it on the original power adapter board, but I don't see that in any bus diagram I have seen.
+Need to get the current requirements for 3.3V and 5V to make sure the traces are big enough to avoid a big voltage drop.

 On the CSKB standard, do we need to be able to operate as board 0?
 That affects board layout.